The Truth About Skincare Ingredients: Why Most "Expert" Advice Gets It Wrong

 - Pore-cloggers (coconut oil, jojoba oil), etc.): Feed acne and fungal overgrowth.

-- Ceramides (yes, really): clog pores in acne-prone users.
+- Ceramides (yes, really): can clog pores in acne-prone users

 - Anything banned in the E.U.